absmach/supermq-docs/docs/authorization.md

 ### Domain Member

-Users with Member relations could not view and no access to entities (things, channels, groups) created by others within the domain.
+Users with member relations could not view and no access to entities (things, channels, groups) created by others within the domain.
 Members are also allowed to create their own entities and can view and update the ones they have created.
-Domain Members will not have access by default to any of the entities in the Domain, access shall be granted for specific entities by the domain administrator or individual entity administrator.
+Domain members will not have access by default to any of the entities in the Domain, access shall be granted for specific entities by the domain administrator or individual entity administrator.

 **Example:**
-**user_4 , user_5, user_6, user_7, user_8, user_9** is **member** of **domain_1**. **These Member relation users can able to create & manage new things, channels & groups in the domain.
+**user_4 , user_5, user_6, user_7, user_8, user_9** is **member** of **domain_1**. **These member relation users can able to create & manage new things, channels & groups in the domain.
 They can have access to the entities to which they have a relation in the domain.
 They could not view and manage other entities to which they don't have any relation in domain**.
 !!! note "Note: All other users having administrator, editor, viewer relation with domain will also have member relation inherit with domain, which allows them to create new things, channels & groups."

 ![domain_users_member](diagrams/domain_users_member.drawio)

-After the User Sign-Up to Magistrala, the User is allowed to create a new Domain or join an existing domain via invitations, without Domain User could not create _Things_, _Channels_, _Groups_.
+After the user sign-up to magistrala, the user is allowed to create a new domain or join an existing domain via invitations, without domain user could not create _things_, _channels_, _groups_.

-All operations, including creating, updating, and deleting Things, Channels, and Groups, occur at the domain level.
-For instance, when a user creates a new Thing using an access token, the newly created Thing automatically becomes associated with a specific domain.
+All operations, including creating, updating, and deleting things, channels, and groups, occur at the domain level.
+For instance, when a user creates a new thing using an access token, the newly created thing automatically becomes associated with a specific domain.
 The domain information is extracted from the access token.
 When the user obtains a token, the user should specify the domain for which they want to operate.

-So to do operations on a Domain, An access token for the domain is required.
+So to do operations on a domain, an access token for the domain is required.
 This can be obtained in two ways which is explained in [next section](#tokens-and-domain-tokens).

 ## Tokens and Domain Tokens

-JWT Token are used in Magistrala for Authentication and Authorization.
-The JWT Token has domain, exp, iat, iss, sub, type, and user fields.
+JWT token are used in magistrala for authentication and authorization.
+The JWT token has domain, exp, iat, iss, sub, type, and user fields.

 Example JWT Token: